-One of the focuses in the lab is to understand how HIV exploits host factors to evade innate immune detection.
+One of the focuses in the Yan lab is to understand how HIV exploits host factors to evade innate immune detection.
 Viral nucleic acids introduced into cells or synthesized during infection trigger cytosolic sensors of innate immunity to produce antiviral cytokines, such as type I interferons (IFN).
 Some viruses evade immune sensing.
 Although HIV introduces genomic RNA and then generates a variety of DNA products in the cytosol through reverse transcription, HIV infection of T cells and macrophages does not trip these alarms.
-How HIV avoids activating innate immune sensors of foreign nucleic acids is unknown.
+How HIV avoids activating innate immune sensors of foreign nucleic acids is an important area of interest.
 Few copies of HIV DNA integrate in a cell during infection, leaving behind some HIV DNA in the cytosol.
 Unintegrated HIV DNA is believed to be cleared by host enzymes.
-We recently found that the cytosolic exonuclease TREX1 suppressed interferon triggered by HIV (Yan 2010 Nature Immunology).
-We are interested in characterizing mechanism(s) by which the innate immune recognition of HIV is regulated.
-We hope to develop novel antiretroviral therapeutics that is based on enhancing innate immunity.
+We found that the cytosolic exonuclease TREX1 suppressed interferon triggered by HIV (Yan et al 2010 Nature Immunology).
+In the absence of TREX1, HIV DNA is sensed by cytosolic DNA sensor cGAS and activates IFN response through the cGAS-cGAMP-STING pathway (Gao et al 2013 Science).

 Yan N, Regalado-Magdos AD, Stiggelbout B, Lee-Kirsch MA and Lieberman J. The cytosolic exonuclease TREX1 inhibits the innate immune response to HIV-1.
 Nature Immunology 2010 Nov;11(11):1005-13.
 PMCID:PMC2958248

 Yan N and Lieberman J. Gaining a Foothold: How HIV avoids innate immune recognition.
 Current Opinion in Immunology, 2011 Feb;23(1):21-8.
 Review.
 PMCID:PMC3042516